 One thing I love about web design is the fact that pretty much anybody can create a website with (basically) nothing more than a computer, an internet connection, and a text editor.
-In the print world, however, the tools are surprisingly less accessible despite being a much older technology.
-For this project, I was able to design the whole thing with a little over $100 in software (Ulysses, Book Lightning, and an image editor called Affinity Photo); not bad, but if my layouts were any more complex I'd have needed the much pricier Adobe stuff.
+In the print world, however, the tools are a great deal less accessible, despite being a much older technology.
+For this project, I was able to design the whole thing with a little over $100 in software (Ulysses, Book Lightning, and an image editor called Affinity Photo); not bad, but if my layouts were any more complex I’d have needed the much pricier Adobe stuff.
 Hopefully someday it will be possible to do complex, rich page layouts with (mostly) free, open tools.

 Once I had the pages printed and set up correctly, I got to work folding and sewing signatures.
 This is a little terrifying when you have actual copy printed on the pages.
 When I’ve done blank notebooks, the cost of a mistake is having to cut a new sheet of paper, or about 3 minutes and 30 cents.
 In this book, I’d have to reprint that leaf, and I’d already burned 2 sets of ink cartridges.
 But I was roughly as careful/anal with this as I imagine the techs in the engine room of a nuclear submarine are, and it paid off.
 No ruined pages, no midnight runs for printer ink.
 Yay.

 But the really scary, high-stakes part is cutting the block and attaching the cover.
-Making a mistake while folding means reprinting a page.2 A mistake while covering means reprinting the book (and also re-sewing and gluing).
+Making a mistake while folding means reprinting a page.
+A mistake while covering means reprinting the book (and also re-sewing and gluing).

 On the other hand, this is the point where it finally starts to feel like a finished book, and that makes it exciting.
 Before I glue the cover on, I like to wrap it around the block and pick it up.
 The weight of it in my hand, for the first time, is so nice: it feels like a real book.